midasdev711/Lift-Weights/README.md

 - [ ] better scaling for smaller (mobile) screens
 - [ ] allow registration with email
 - [ ] handle password reset with email
-- [ ] convert development code into production code (i.e. the front-end server would be copmiled and the prodcution code would only use one backend server)
+- [ ] convert development code into production code (i.e. the front-end server would be compiled and the production code would only use one backend server)
 ---

 #### [resources](#resources)